logo

 On the Application Form you will be asked to choose your preference of Kayak or Canoe.
 If you are unsure which to choose then the following general advice applies:

 - Kayak - our kayaks are river/sea kayaks which you sit inside and you are given the skills to use the spraydecks to keep dry inside (they are not Sit-On kayaks).
 If you have a Sit-on and wish to use it for the course then please bring it along.
 If you choose ‘kayak’ you will be expected to perform a full capsize so you experience how to exit the kayak up-side-down and swim to shore safely, so you need to be happy to get your head wet.
-Max number per session is up to 12 kayaks.
+Max number per session is up to 12 people.

 - Canoe - these are open canoes (Canadian canoes) which you paddle with two people initially then move on to paddling them alone.
 They are paddled with a single ended paddle.
 Again you will be expected to learn how to capsize safely but in this case you do not get your head wet as you fall out before that happens in an open canoe.
 As a generalisation, canoeing tends to be more comfortable as you can move around more, though it is advisable that you able to kneel within the canoe.
-Maximum number per session is up to 6 canoes
+Maximum number per session is up to 6 people

 There is a tendency for the kayak option to be more popular but be assured that it does not matter at this stage which you learn as transferring the skills to the other type of craft is very straightforward.
 So please do not worry if you have to learn to canoe first but would prefer kayak as we can easily transfer you after the course.